Investment News How Do You Invest In The FTSE

 We should all be familiar with the warning that past performance is not a guide to future performance, and indeed it would be unfair and perhaps unwise to read too much into any snap shot of the FTSE’s recent performance.
 Putting money into stocks and shares should be considered a medium to long term investment.

-However, what this warning does not help us to clearly understand is that when you make an investment and decide to have exposure to the daily highs and lows of the stockmarket (an individual share, for example), you need to get two things right – the first is when you buy and the second is when you sell.
+However, this warning does not help us clearly understand that when you make an investment and decide to have exposure to the daily highs and lows of the stock market (an individual share, for example), you need to get two things right—the first is when you buy, and the second is when you sell.
 And if you get either of these wrong, you could be facing serious losses, as some of the FTSE highlights above make painfully clear.

 Investment funds

-One of the benefits of investing in an investment fund is that you are spreading your investment across a number of shares, rather than just one.
-This has the effect of diversifying your investment and thereby reducing the risk since if one share should fall in value significantly it will not affect your entire investment, only that amount which the fund holds in that particularly share.
+One of the benefits of investing in an investment fund is that you are spreading your investment across a number of shares rather than just one.
+This has the effect of diversifying your investment and thereby reducing the risk since if one share should fall in value significantly, it will not affect your entire investment, only the amount that the fund holds in that particular share.

 However, it is still important to remember that many funds invest in particular sectors or regions and although there can be a wide range in overall fund performance, many are correlated and often move in a similar direction.
 This is often seen in the FTSE 100 and the banking sector has been a good example of shares all rising and falling together, albeit by different amounts.